 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Dominica was once one of the British Windward Islands, situated between Guadeloupe and Martinique in the Caribbean.
-Tourism has recently exploded on the island, which is increasingly popular as a stop for cruise ships, particularly since it became the setting for the hit movie franchise Pirates of the Caribbean.
+Tourism has exploded on the island, which has become a popular stop for cruise ships, particularly since it became the setting for the hit movie franchise Pirates of the Caribbean.
 Tourists shouldn't visit for the typical Caribbean sandy beaches, though, as the coastline is rugged and dramatic, with steep cliffs plunging into the sea.
 Nature has indeed traded white-sandy beaches for other treasures on this volcanic island, such as thick forests, gushing rivers and magnificent waterfalls.
 Offshore there is a wondrous world for scuba divers, with diverse sloping reefs, pinnacles, walls and underwater hot springs to explore.

-Dominica's tropical climate means there is plenty of sunshine, humidity and heat all year round; the island has an average year-round temperature of 81°F (27°C) and the seasons are not very distinct, with little temperature variation.
-Hot days are interspersed with an abundance of frequent rain showers.
-The rain is not all bad though, dampening the often intense heat and nourishing the island's extensive rainforest.
-It is drier on the coast.
+Dominica's tropical climate has plenty of sunshine, humidity and heat all year round; the island has an average year-round temperature of 81F (27C) and the seasons are not very distinct, with little temperature variation.
+Hot days are interspersed with frequent rain showers, which dampen the intense heat and nourish the island's extensive rainforest.
 The island is very susceptible to tropical storms and hurricanes, usually between June and November.

-The jury is out on the best time to visit Dominica: some say the best months are February and May, which are safely out of the hurricane season and experience less rain, but can be very hot and humid; others insist that despite the dangers of hurricanes the best time to holiday in Dominica is between October and December, when the days are slightly cooler and less humid (and it is cheaper).
-It seems that to accommodate both opinions, a December holiday may be ideal.
-Essentially, Dominica is a year-round holiday destination but most would prefer to avoid the risky hurricane season.
+Some say the best months in which to visit are February and May, as they're safely out of the hurricane season and experience less rain.
+They can be very hot and humid, though.
+Others insist that despite the dangers of hurricanes, the best time to holiday in Dominica is between October and December, when the days are slightly cooler and less humid.

-English is the official language.
-The local people speak a Creole patois.
+English is the official language, but the local people speak a Creole patois.

 Electrical current is 230 volts, 50Hz.
 The United Kingdom style plug with three flat pins is used.
 Round three-pin plugs are also used.